-- Asynchronous no set times for your study means you can complete tasks anytime - Synchronous you need to attend regular, scheduled online activities in real time
+- Asynchronous no set times for your study means you can complete tasks anytime - Synchronous you need to attend regular scheduled online activities in real time, so you need to add these to your calendar.

 BOLD learners can and do study anytime, anywhere.